wp-plugins/woocommerce-compare-products/readme.txt

 padding: 9px 27px 7px 10px;
 }

-This will then mean that style will apply for all input tag in div that has the class compare_button_container – to change the sidebar widget button you do the same but use the class “compare_button_go”
+This will then mean that style will apply for all input tag in div that has the class compare_button_container to change the sidebar widget button you do the same but use the class 'compare_button_go'

 == Support ==